frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_settings.md

 * **Avoid Confirmation**: Check this if you don't want to send the Appointment Booking message when the Appointment is booked on the same day.

-* **Appointment Reminder**: This message will be sent on the day of the Appointment as a reminder.
+* **Appointment Reminder**: This message will be sent on the day of the appointment as a reminder.

 * **Remind Before**: You can configure the time before all reminder messages should be sent.